-3.11 Connecting sample flow sensor
+3.10 Connecting sample flow sensor

-A flow sensor can be attached to the analyzer to acknowledge the presence of the sample.
+Flow sensors can be attached to the analyzer to acknowledge the presence of the sample.
 The flow sensor must be inserted on the sample line, before the sample ricirculating tank.

-If the sample needed for the analysis is missing, the analyzer will put itself in standby.
+If the sample needed for the analysis is missing, the analyzer will put the channel associated with the sensor in standby.
 When the sample is present again the flow sensor send a signal to the instrument and online analyses are restarted automatically, without needing any external intervention.

-The flow sensor is connected to the analyzer by a wire with a connector that must be plugged in a socket on the right side of the analyzer.
+Flow sensors are connected to the analyzer by a wire with a connector that must be plugged in a socket on the right side of the analyzer.